As specialists in all things litigation, DC’s Axinn offers a compact team and mAXImal salary package…

 The first stage: recruitment on and off campus

-OCI applicants interviewed: 159 (OCI only)
+OCI applicants interviewed: 164 (OCI only)

-Interviewees outside OCI: 31 (fairs, candidate outreach/referrals)
+Interviewees outside OCI: 42 (fairs, candidate outreach/referrals)

 Interviews are conducted by partners, counsel, or associates who are often alumni of those schools.
 Hiring partners at the firm tell us interviewers look for “bright, motivated and team-oriented” individuals who have a demonstrated interest in one or more of the firm’s practice areas: IP, antitrust and litigation.
-Candidates will be asked behavioral-type questions, such as describing a situation where they proved to be a reliable teammate.
+Candidates will be asked behavioural-type questions, such as describing a situation where they proved to be a reliable teammate.

 Top tips for this stage: